 Nelson Mandela was a servant leader for the South African people and for the world.
 Click on the image below to read about #MandelDay, which occurs annually on July 18.

 There are several important goals outlined on the #MandelaDay website.
 Foremost among them is providing an education for young people everywhere.
 Why is education so important?

-Youth Voices notes that education is one of the most important factors to a person’s success in society.
+Youth Voices noted when I first shared this post, education is one of the most important factors to a person’s success in society.
 “Whether a person is living in poverty or among the wealthiest in the world, education is necessary to advance in any situation.”
 ONE Campaign is on point with recent developments vis-a-vis COVID-19.
 While the world made great strides in the advancement of education for all nations prior to the onset of the pandemic, the virus has had a negative impact on education overall.
 In fact, COVID-19 set the world back a few years.